 These are amateur mistakes.
 Don’t make them — your success depends on it.

 Starting a martial arts school doesn’t have to be as daunting as it looks on the surface.
-With a little know-how, you can avoid costly and legally dangerous pitfalls by following these four steps:
+With a little know-how, you can avoid costly and legally dangerous pitfalls by following these five steps: